Removing kitchen cabinets can largely be done as a DIY job, and could save you money, and the time that you have contractors in your home.

-Removing kitchen cabinets not only makes the space ready for the new design but it also enables you to sell the old one and make a bit of money at the same time.
-You could sell it privately or use a company that specializes in this sort of thing.
+Removing kitchen cabinets not only makes the space ready for the new versions but it also enables you to sell them and make a bit of money at the same time.
+You could sell privately or use a company that specializes in this sort of thing.

 Hayley is an interiors journalist, content provider and copywriter with 26 years experience who has contributed to a wide range of consumer magazines, trade titles, newspapers, blogs and online content.
 Specialising in kitchens and bathrooms, she has twice won the CEDIA Award for Best Technology feature.
 Hayley writes for H&G about kitchens, bathrooms, cleaning, DIY and organizing.

 Early, mid or late season?
 An expert guide to the different types of potatoes

 Learn to understand the differences between different types of potatoes to find the best one for your vegetable garden